UrbsLab/STREAMLINE/README.md

 ***
 # Acknowledgements
-STREAMLINE is the result of 3 years of on and off development gaining feedback from multiple biomedical research collaborators at the University of Pennsylvania, Fox Chase Cancer Center, Cedars Sinai Medical Center, and the University of Kansas Medical Center.
+STREAMLINE is the result of 3 years of on-and-off development gaining feedback from multiple biomedical research collaborators at the University of Pennsylvania, Fox Chase Cancer Center, Cedars Sinai Medical Center, and the University of Kansas Medical Center.
 The bulk of the coding was completed by Ryan Urbanowicz and Robert Zhang.
-Special thanks to Sy Hwang, Richard Zhang, and Wilson Zhang for their code contributions.
+Special thanks to Yuhan Cui, Pranshu Suri, Patryk Orzechowski, Trang Le, Sy Hwang, Richard Zhang, Wilson Zhang, and Pedro Ribeiro for their code contributions and feedback.
 We also thank the following collaborators for their feedback on application of the pipeline during development: Shannon Lynch, Rachael Stolzenberg-Solomon, Ulysses Magalang, Allan Pack, Brendan Keenan, Danielle Mowery, Jason Moore, and Diego Mazzotti.

 ***
 # Citation